LIMXTEC/BitSend/README.md

 ----------------
 The Version 0.11.X add new function.

-0.11.2.17 Release notes
+- 0.11.2.17 Release notes
-Limecoinx Core 0.11.2.17 is forked off the Dash Core 0.11.2.17.
-The old limecoinx versions 0.9.1.4 was forked from the Darkcoin 0.9.1.0 tree.
-The following changes are introduced in this major release.
+- Limecoinx Core 0.11.2.17 is forked off the Dash Core 0.11.2.17.
+Please feel free and compare against forks https://github.com/dashpay
+- The old limecoinx versions 0.9.1.4 was forked from the Darkcoin 0.9.1.0 tree, done by iparn https://github.com/IParn/LimecoinX
+- The first limecoin currency is full implemnted in the LIMX chain, done by iparn https://github.com/IParn/limecoin
+- The following changes are introduced in this major release.

 Limecoinx Core: